All API HubAll API Hub

 • Effect:

-• Abnormal accounts are always prioritized;
+• Abnormal accounts always appear at the top;

 • The rest will continue to be sorted by pinned status and other rules.